 Dr. Harris received a bachelor’s in chemistry and Ph.D. in biochemistry from the University of Illinois.
 He joined the faculty at West Virginia University in 1972, conducting research and teaching graduate and professional students.
-Currently, he is Professor Emeritus of Biochemistry at the WVU School of Medicine, where he still gives lectures to first year medical students.
-Through grassroots efforts in Trout Unlimited, Dr. Harris has been an advocate for environmental protection and wilderness designation to protect cold water fisheries, especially in West Virginia.
-He has served as Chairman of the National Leadership Council of Trout Unlimited, a national conservation organization.
-He is also currently a Director of the Board for the Appalachian Stewardship Foundation, a mitigation fund established as a permit condition for the Longview Power Plant (Monongalia County).
-The Foundation provides grants to support trout habitat and also renewable energy projects in West Virginia.
-Larry is also a member of Morgantown’s Green Team and is an appointed member of the West Virginia Governor’s Public Advisory Council of the Department of Environmental Protection.
+Currently, he is Professor Emeritus of Biochemistry at the WVU School of Medicine.
+Through grassroots efforts in Trout Unlimited (TU), Dr. Harris has been an advocate for environmental protection and wilderness designation to protect cold water fisheries, especially in West Virginia.
+He has served in leadership roles in the local TU chapter and the TU State Council, and was National Leadership representative from West Virginia.
+He also served four years as Secretary and then Chairman of the National Leadership Council of Trout Unlimited, a national conservation organization.
+He served on the Board of the West Virginia Rivers Coalition and was Chair of the Board for the Appalachian Stewardship Foundation, formed as a mitigation fund established as a permit condition for the Longview Power Plant (Monongalia County).
+The Foundation provides grants to support trout habitat restoration and also renewable energy projects in West Virginia.
+Larry was a member of Morgantown’s Green Team and is an appointed member of the West Virginia Governor’s Public Advisory Council of the Department of Environmental Protection.
 He is based in Morgantown.